openvinotoolkit/model_server/deploy/README.md

 In the helm set the parameter `models_volume_claim` with the name of the `PersistentVolumeClaim` record with the models.
 While set, it will be mounted as `/models` folder inside the OVMS container.

-Note that parameter `models_volume_claim` is excluding with `models_host_path`.
+Note that parameter `models_volume_claim` is mutually exclusive with `models_host_path`.
 Only one of them should be set.

 ## Assigning Resource Specs

 You can restrict assigned cluster resources to the OVMS container but setting the parameter `resources`.
-Be default, there are no restrictions but it could be used to reduce the CPU and memory like in the snippet example from the values.yaml file:
+By default, there are no restrictions but that parameter could be used to reduce the CPU and memory allocation.
+Below is the snippet example from the values.yaml file:
 ```yaml
 resources:
   limits: